Loading...

 How to consume Veggie Delite Salad without glucose spikes

-Include a source of lean protein such as grilled chicken, tofu, or chickpeas.
-Protein can help slow down the absorption of carbohydrates.
+Add a source of lean protein to your salad, such as grilled chicken, tofu, or a poached egg, to help slow down the absorption of carbohydrates.

 Eat Slowly